hrkns/subtitles-generator/README.md

 # Subtitle Generator

-Subtitle Generator is a tool designed to generate subtitles (SRT files) from audio files (MP3 format).
+Subtitle Generator is a tool designed to generate subtitles (SRT files) from audio files (MP3 format) or video files.
 It leverages advanced processing to interpret audio content and create time-stamped subtitles that can be used for a wide range of applications.
 It's built onto the **[`whisper_timestamped`](https://github.com/linto-ai/whisper-timestamped)** package.

 ## Features